 The Achilles tendon begins just under the belly of the calf muscle and goes all the way down to attach to the back of the heel bone.

 The calf muscle is longest when the foot is in perfectly straight position, not rolled in or out.

 When the foot is perfect, every step you take uses the calf muscle to the full, normal length.
 When the foot is not perfect, usually when it is rolled in or pronated, the muscle doesn’t get stretched all the way out often enough and becomes shortened.
-When you need to get more length out of it (for example, to walk barefoot, run or walk more quickly or to walk uphill) the required length isn t there and the muscle becomes painful.
+When you need to get more length out of it (for example, to walk barefoot, run or walk more quickly or to walk uphill) the required length isn’t there and Achilles or calf pain occurs.